DimaSolovev/DimaSolovev/README.md

 - 👋 Hi, I’m @DimaSolovev
 - 👀 I’m interested in java and want to be it engeneer
-- 🌱 I’m currently learning java and js
+- 🌱 I’m currently learning java and android
 - 💞️ I’m looking to collaborate on ... any help are welcome ;)
 - 📫 How to reach me soloveid87@mail.ru